Orthodontics

 Category: Orthodontics

-52) A patient has a diastema.
-What is the likely cause?
+52) A pediatric patient with persistent thumb sucking.
+What is the treatment?

 53 / 94